pujux/noderoad/README.md

 # Noderoad

-Noderoad is a Node.js API client for [Gumroad](https://gumroad.com) and a fork of [gumnode](https://npmjs.com/gumnode).
+Noderoad is a Node.js API client for [Gumroad](https://gumroad.com) and a fork of noahbuscher/gumnode.

 It's promise-based, slim, and supports the [latest API endpoints](https://app.gumroad.com/api).

-> Submit an [Issue](https://github.com/noahbuscher/gumnode/issues) if you find an outdated or missing endpoint.
+> Submit an [Issue](https://github.com/pujux/noderoad/issues) if you find an outdated or missing endpoint.

 ## Install

 ```
-npm install gumnode
+npm install noderoad

-yarn install gumnode
+yarn install noderoad
 ```

 ## Usage